 Fermented honey is becoming increasingly popular among chefs looking for new ways to add flavor to their dishes.
 While it seems like a new trend, it has been used as a sweetener for thousands of years.
 It is one of the healthiest sweeteners available, with a unique taste in sauces, marinades, or even as a condiment for cheese plates.
 It also makes an excellent ingredient for sweet bread.

-Fermented honey is more liquid than usual honey, allowing the natural yeasts and enzymes to kick-start the fermentation process.
-Moisture and warmth are two factors that help to start the process of forming bubbles and transforming honey into a frothy concoction that can sometimes overflow the jar.
-Unlike other fermented items like fruits and hops, honey does not automatically become alcoholic.
+Moisture and warmth are two factors that help to kick-start the process of forming bubbles and transforming honey into a frothy concoction that can sometimes overflow the jar.
+Unlike other fermented items like wine and beer, honey does not automatically become alcoholic.
 However, if the moisture content is greater, it turns into mead.

 First step – prepare your chosen fruits (or vegetable).